 Event self-service portal 2.0

-any other relevant criterium.
-It could also create reports based on personalized KPIs so that event planners can compare events and set benchmarks.
+weather, or any other relevant criteria.
+It could also create reports based on personalized KPIs so that event planners can compare events and set

 To help plan their event, event planners could accurately predict no-shows, the percentage of people with dietary restrictions, general requirements,